-Virtual Visiation and Parenting Time Lawyers Monmouth and Ocean County NJ
+Virtual Visitation and Parenting Time Lawyers Monmouth and Ocean County NJ

-When co-parents are developing a shared parenting time agreement to determine how they will share visitation with their child, many factors must be taken into consideration.
+When co-parents are developing a shared parenting time agreement to determine how they will share visitation with their child, many factors must be considered.

 Depending on the custody agreement or co-parenting arrangement that the court has ordered, each parent will get a set amount of time they are legally entitled to spend with their child.
 Usually, that visitation happens in person, and a detailed parenting time agreement holds the specifics of that schedule.
 However, in this time of Covid-19 and its changes to the nature of visitation, many courts and co-parents are looking to virtual visitation as a way for parents to spend quality time with their children.

 The shift to virtual visits has served as a response to the difficulty many parents have had with safely visiting their children during the Covid-19 pandemic.
-Because of the requirements of quarantine as well as disrupted public transportation, many co-parents have had to work together to develop alternate means of meeting their parenting time agreements.
-While these agreements are court-ordered and must be upheld to the extent that parents are safely able to do so, many co-parents are petitioning the New Jersey Superior Court to update their parenting time agreements, aligning them with the new normal of safety for their children and families.
+Because of quarantine requirements and disrupted public transportation, many co-parents have had to work together to develop alternate means of meeting their parenting time agreements.
+While these agreements are court-ordered and must be upheld to the extent that parents can safely do so, many co-parents are petitioning the New Jersey Superior Court to update their parenting time agreements, aligning them with the new normal of safety for their children and families.

-The pandemic, however, isn’t the only reason that many co-parents are turning to virtual visits to augment their parenting time agreements.
-With the many advances in technology, children are able to have a meaningful connection with their parents despite parents residing in a different home.
+However, the pandemic isn’t the only reason that many co-parents are turning to virtual visits to augment their parenting time agreements.
+With the many advances in technology, children can have a meaningful connection with their parents despite parents residing in a different home.
 In fact, many New Jersey parenting time agreements are now being negotiated with specific tenets addressing how close connection between co-parents and their children will be maintained across the varying co-parenting arrangements using virtual communication methods.
 Some court-approved parenting time agreements include daily or weekly video calls between a child and their non-custodial parent as a strategic way to cultivate a sense of closeness with both parents regardless of the terms of the custodial agreement.